-- 1. When you select SIP from the Admin Procedures Screen, the deskphone displays two choices SIP Global Settings or SIP Proxy Server. - To change any of the SIP Global Settings, press Select or OK or the corresponding line button and proceed to the next step.
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select SIP from the Admin Procedures screen, the deskphone displays two choices SIP Global Settings or SIP Proxy Server. - To change any of the SIP Global Settings, press Select or OK or the corresponding line button and proceed to the next step.
 To change the SIP Proxy Server(s), scroll down and press Select or OK or the corresponding line button and proceed instead to Step 4.